yasirbhutta/yasirbhutta.github.io/computer-basics/docs/number-systems.md

 3. [ ] 1 kilobyte (KB)
 4. [ ] 1 megabyte (MB)

+1. What is the smallest unit of information in a computer?
+   - A. Byte
+   - B. Bit
+   - C. Kilobyte
+   - D. Megabyte
+   **Answer:** B. Bit

+2. How many bits are there in a byte?
+   - A. 4
+   - B. 8
+   - C. 16
+   - D. 32
+   **Answer:** B. 8

+3. Which of the following Boolean operations returns 1 if both inputs are 1?
+   - A. OR
+   - B. AND
+   - C. NOT
+   - D. XOR
+   **Answer:** B. AND

+4. What is the hexadecimal representation of the decimal number 15?
+   - A. F
+   - B. E
+   - C. 15
+   - D. 1F
+   **Answer:** A. F

+5. Which unit represents approximately 1 million bytes?
+   - A. Kilobyte
+   - B. Megabyte
+   - C. Gigabyte
+   - D. Terabyte
+   **Answer:** B. Megabyte

 ## Review Questions

 1. Define a bit, explain how bits are represented, and describe their uses.